owlsdepartment/vuex-typed/README.md

 import { actions, mutations, getters } from '@/store/modules/global/helpers'

-// to just tak specific parts you can destructure it const { fetchEntries } = actions const { SET_DARK_MODE } = mutations
+// to take specific parts you can destructure it const { fetchEntries } = actions const { SET_DARK_MODE } = mutations